 Use Core PHP when:

-• You are developing a small or simple website.
+- You are creating a small/simple website.

 When to Choose Laravel?